cbs-news-data/wage-theft-data/tasks/6-generate-state-reports/output/utah-wage-theft-report.md

 ### Overall amounts

-The data obtained by CBS News shows that, since 2001, 10103 wage theft claims were filed with the Utah Labor Commission.
-The total amount claimed was 19095170.63.
+The data obtained by CBS News shows that, since 2001, 10,103 wage theft claims were filed with the Utah Labor Commission.
+The total amount owed was $18,597,232.02.

-The median amount claimed was 988.9549999999999.
+The median amount for each case was $622.10.
 Here's how losing that amount could impact an average worker in utah

-988.9549999999999 is the equivalent of:
+$622.10 is the equivalent of:
-* 1 weeks of pay for the average worker in utah.
+* 0 weeks of pay for the average worker in utah.
-* 1 months of rent for the average renter in utah or 1 months of mortgage payments for the average homeowner in utah.
+* 1 months of rent for the average renter in utah or 0 months of mortgage payments for the average homeowner in utah.
-* 252 tanks of gas for the average driver in utah.
-* 5 weeks of groceries for the average family in utah.\
+* 3 weeks of groceries for the average family in utah.

 ### Amounts paid to claimants

-0.6964268039196279% of the 10103 wage theft cases provided by the Utah Labor Commission resulted in a payment to the claimant.
+1%% of the 10,103 wage theft cases provided by the Utah Labor Commission resulted in a payment to the claimant.

-The total amount paid to claimants was 7911044.94.
+The total amount paid to claimants was $7,911,044.94.

 Just because a person was paid doesn't mean they were paid the full amount they claimed.
 The median amount paid was 499.55.
 0.20162328021379788% of the cases paid were paid in full.